 c.
 Addressing several methodological and technological hurdles

-> Several important points which were raised by the reviewers were addressed in this resubmission: (1) The available computational power for our project is now boosted by cutting edge computational capabilities we recently acquired – both through new hardware, including a 64 cores workstation, as well as through cloud computing infrastructure; (2) The lab is currently collaborating with Dr. Thomas Wortmann (University of Stuttgart) on a project focusing on clustering and weighing environmental performance metrics for optimization frameworks.
-Some of those methods will be used here to compare the effectiveness of different solar performance metrics for the optimization sequence; (3) the ‘cross-climatic’ approach of the proposal was revised to be climatically robust – meaning that by exploring different sub-climatic zones in Israel as well as future climate we will strive to develop a climatically robust approach which we see as an important feature of our approach; (4) The impact of mixed use programmes on the form finding process and in turn, the building performance explorations, will be conducted using the new methodologies we are currently developing in the lab for a new project we lead for the Israeli Ministry of Energy on Energy performance in heterogeneous urban districts; (5) We added a short description on the workflow we will use to explore the energy and daylight performance of the voxelated urban blocks.
+> Several important points which were raised by the reviewers were addressed in this resubmission: (1) The available computational power for our project is now boosted by cutting-edge computational capabilities we recently acquired – both through new hardware, including a 64 cores workstation, as well as through cloud computing infrastructure; (2) The lab is currently collaborating with Dr. Thomas Wortmann (University of Stuttgart) on a project focusing on clustering and weighing environmental performance metrics for optimization frameworks.
+Some of those methods will be used here to compare the effectiveness of different solar performance metrics for the optimization sequence; (3) the ‘cross-climatic’ approach of the proposal was revised to be climatically robust – meaning that by exploring different sub-climatic zones in Israel as well as future climate we will strive to develop a climatically robust approach which we see as an important feature of our approach; (4) The impact of mixed-use programs on the form-finding process and in turn, the building performance explorations, will be conducted using the new methodologies we are currently developing in the lab for a new project we lead for the Israeli Ministry of Energy on Energy performance in heterogeneous urban districts; (5) We added a short description on the workflow we will use to explore the energy and daylight performance of the voxelated urban blocks.

 d.
 Elaborating on the innovative aspects of the project

-> We believe that our proposal is novel in many aspects: It offers a new voxelated method for performance-based design; It reconnects different tools performance indicators which are currently fragmented, under a harmonized optimization based-approach which will allow for a more reliable and inclusive environmental analysis; Our proposal focuses on hot climatic regions, which are currently misrepresented, and offers a climatically robust exploration of different periods and local climatic zones within it.
-In addition to the optimization algorithms we will use, this resubmission includes Machine Learning (ML) methods which are rarely used in the context of environmentally driven form finding.
+> We believe that our proposal is novel in many aspects; 1) it offers a new voxelated method for performance-based design, and 2) it reconnects different tools performance indicators which are currently fragmented, under a harmonized optimization based-approach which will allow for a more reliable and inclusive environmental analysis.
+Our proposal focuses on hot climatic regions, which are currently misrepresented, and offers a climatically robust exploration of different periods and local climatic zones within them.
+In addition to the optimization algorithms we will use, this resubmission includes ML methods which are rarely used in the context of environmentally driven form finding.

 e.
-The potential impact of the proposed project on planning policy and the design practice.
+The potential impact of the proposed project on planning policy and design practice.

 > We see great potential for an interface between our methodology and local policies.
 Our simulation parameters, performance metrics, and urban and climatic contexts are carefully defined according to local standards and policies, and as such, our methodology can be part of the long-awaited change toward informed planning and design.
 However, in this proposal, we focus solely on the development and exploration of our workflow and lay the foundations for further work in higher TRLs to establish several applications which can effectively bridge the gap between scientific research on environmental performance and local policies/ design practices.